mpaulse/moonship/README.md

 algorithms and strategies.

 It provides the core application framework and trading logic.
-Modules that interface with the forex/crypto exchange to execute trades are closed-source.
+Modules that interface with the forex/crypto exchange to receive live market data and to execute trades are closed-source.

 Fly me **To The Moon!**